yike5460/CommProbe/infra/aws/API_INTEGRATION.md

-# Reddit Crawler API Integration Guide
+# Multi-Source Legal Tech Intelligence API Integration Guide

 ## Overview

-The Reddit Crawler API provides REST endpoints for triggering and monitoring Reddit data collection jobs.
-This API is designed to be consumed by the Cloudflare Workers API Gateway.
+The Legal Tech Intelligence API provides REST endpoints for triggering and monitoring data collection from **multiple sources** (Reddit and Twitter/X).
+The API supports parallel collection, platform filtering, and unified analytics across all platforms.
+This API is designed to be consumed by the Cloudflare Workers API Gateway and the Next.js frontend.

 ## Architecture

 The API is implemented as a dedicated AWS Lambda function (`/infra/aws/lambda/api/index.py`) that integrates with:
-- **AWS Step Functions** to orchestrate the Reddit crawling pipeline
+- **AWS Step Functions** to orchestrate parallel multi-source collection pipeline (Reddit + Twitter)
-- **DynamoDB** to read insights and manage system configuration
+- **DynamoDB** to read insights, manage system configuration, and track platform sources
 - **CloudWatch** for execution logs and monitoring
+- **Twitter API v2** via Tweepy for Twitter data collection
+- **Reddit API** via PRAW for Reddit data collection

 **Key Features:**
 - Single Lambda function handles all 14 REST endpoints
+- **Multi-platform support**: Collect from Reddit and Twitter in parallel
+- **Platform filtering**: Filter insights and analytics by source platform
+- **Platform metadata**: Track platform-specific metrics (Reddit scores, Twitter engagement)
-- Python 3.12 runtime with shared dependencies layer
+- Python 3.12 runtime with shared dependencies layer (tweepy + praw)
 - Configuration persistence in DynamoDB `supio-system-config` table
 - Default configuration values with override capability
 - Comprehensive error handling and CORS support